Teaching receptive skills

 • You will try and build sets of activities with the learning purpose for reading and listening understanding all the nuances of constructing lessons based oncommunicative approach;

-The course consists of four 4-hour classes that take place every Saturday - from 10:00 to 14:30.
+The course consists of four 4-hour classes, from 10:00 to 14:30.
 In order for you to comfortably understand the contents of the course, your language level should not be lower than Intermediate.

 Each lesson is part theory and part practice, which enables you to immediately test your newly acquired knowledge and receive feedback from our tutors.